Full question:

 Answer:

-The Utah emancipation law allows minors who are at least 16 years or older to petition the juvenile court for emancipation.
-It is provided for under Utah Code §78A-6-801 to 805.
-The court will grant emancipation only if it finds that the minor has the ability and capacity to manage his/her own affairs and to independently live away from his/her parents.
+In Utah, minors aged 16 and older can petition the juvenile court for emancipation under Utah Code § 78A-6-801 to 805.
+The court will grant emancipation if it finds that the minor can manage their own affairs and live independently.

-After a minor is emancipated, the parents will not be liable for the child's welfare.
-Only the child may petition for emancipation and the parents cannot be emancipated from their child otherwise.
+Once a minor is emancipated, their parents are no longer responsible for their welfare.
+Only the minor can petition for emancipation; parents cannot seek to be emancipated from their child.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.